 What is Jewish life like at CYJ?
 Is CYJ affiliated?

 CYJ is not affiliated with any particular stream of Judaism.
 Our goal is to provide our campers with the tools to make choices about their Jewish Identity and connection to Israel.
-Our campers and staff come from a wide spectrum of backgrounds in Jewish beliefs and practices.
+Our campers and staff come from a broad spectrum of backgrounds in Jewish beliefs and practices.
 We have our own Siddur (prayer book) and our own traditions when it comes to observance.
 The backgrounds of our campers range from those that haven’t had much exposure to Judaism in their communities, to those that identify themselves as Orthodox.
 Our kitchen is Kosher, with certification and oversight from Kosher Supervisors of Wisconsin.
-We often speak of the importance of physical and emotional health, safety and well-being at camp.
-We also speak of the importance of “spiritual health, safety and well-being.”
-Our aim is to create a sense of K’lal Yisrael, a unity among the Jewish people, starting with the community we create at camp.
+We often speak of the importance of physical and emotional health, safety, and well-being at camp.
+We also talk about the importance of “spiritual health, safety, and well-being.”
+We aim to create a sense of K’lal Yisrael, unity among the Jewish people, starting with the community we create at camp.

 What is Shabbat like at CYJ?